Jsparrow/jsparrow.github.io/docs/eclipse/getting-started.md

 Rules can be filtered by text or by tags.
 Tags group rules by functionality, requirements or any relevant common factor they have.

-### Disabled rules
+### Locked rules
 Some rules may not be available to be applied on certain projects; The reason for that is one of the following missing requirements:
 * Java version too low
 * Missing required library
-* Using Free or Trial Version
+* Using Free Version

 ::: tip Note
 Information about unsatisfied requirements will be shown in red color in the rule description in the select rules window.
 :::
 ::: tip Note
-Some of our rules are disabled in the Trial version and need to be unlocked by [upgrading your license](https://jsparrow.io/pricing/).
+Some of our rules are locked in the free version and need to be unlocked by [upgrading your license](https://jsparrow.io/pricing/).
 :::